IDAC re-enrolls Gupta-linked Nulane corruption case after years of court wrangling

 The Nulane matter is widely regarded as one of the first major state capture-era criminal cases linked to the Gupta family’s influence in the Free State during former premier Ace Magashule’s tenure.

-At the centre of the allegations is a R24.9 million contract awarded in 2011 by the Free State Department of Agriculture to Nulane Investments for a feasibility study linked to the controversial Estina dairy project in Vrede.
+At the centre of the allegations is a R24.9-million contract awarded in 2011 by the Free State Department of Agriculture to Nulane Investments for a feasibility study linked to the controversial Estina dairy project in Vrede.

 Prosecutors have long alleged that the contract was irregularly awarded and that Nulane lacked the expertise to perform the work, effectively functioning as a conduit for the movement of public funds.